 Why is my Internet connection so SLOW ?

 Internet activity demands bandwidth.
 Many people using the Internet at the same time demands a lot of bandwidth.
 The college has only a finite amount of bandwidth available.
 The amount of bandwidth available is constant.
 User demand rises and falls daily.
 When user demand exceeds the available bandwidth, everybody's connection will be slowed down to compensate.

 Well, why not get MORE bandwidth?

 The college is working on this.
 At the moment, the connection between the college and the Internet Service Provider (ISP) is maxed out.
 To allow us to get more Internet bandwidth, the college has signed a contract with our ISP to build a new (fiberoptic) connection to our campus which will allow us to purchase more bandwidth.
-Unfortunately, this new connection will not be online until early 2009.

 What else is the college doing to handle bandwidth contention?